Blossoms (band): Early work

-In autumn 2014, Blossoms quit their jobs to fully pursue the band and subsequently went on to do another full UK tour, this time selling out the Manchester date, hosted by Sound Control, a venue made famous by The Stone Roses and New Order.
-They also sold out a show at the Deaf Institute, Manchester on 1 November 2014.
+In autumn 2014, Blossoms quit their jobs to fully pursue the band.
+They subsequently went on to do another full UK tour, this time selling out the Manchester date, hosted by Sound Control, a venue made famous by The Stone Roses and New Order.
+They also sold out a show at the Deaf Institute, Manchester, on 1 November 2014.
 Over the winter, Blossoms went back into Parr Street Studios with James Skelly to record "Cut Me and I'll Bleed", for which they announced an extensive UK tour between 31 January and 28 March 2015.

 Due to them having a contact in the business, the singer Liam Fray, this promoted them to tour with The Charlatans and The Courteeners in March 2015.
 On 18 March 2015, Blossoms were invited by BBC Introducing to play a set for the Official SXSW Showcase at Latitude 30 in Austin, Texas.
 Blossoms recorded and released the Blown Rose EP between June and July, the video once again shot at the scaffolding yard, released on 31 July along with the EP itself.
 This was the first EP released as part of Blossoms' new record deal with Virgin EMI though they only announced the new contract on 18 August 2015.
 The band still work with James Skelly as their producer.

 They went on to play a summer of festivals such as The Great Escape, Y Not and Reading and Leeds whilst also supporting the Courteeners for their Heaton Park show.
 Blossoms headlined their first festival stage on 5 September 2015 at Tim Peak's Diner as part of Festival No. 6.

 This was released as a 10" vinyl disc for Record Store Day 2017.